Does Intermittent Fasting Cause Gallstones? Risk by Fast Length

 However, there is an important distinction between prolonged fasting (multi-day water fasts or very-long eating windows) and standard intermittent fasting protocols like 16:8.
 With a 16:8 protocol, you are still eating daily — and if that meal includes healthy fats, the gallbladder contracts regularly, bile moves through, and crystallization is far less likely.

 Studies on time-restricted eating specifically have not shown the same elevated gallstone risk seen with crash diets.
 The difference comes down to gallbladder stimulation: if you eat enough fat within your eating window, your gallbladder functions normally.
+A large prospective cohort of women did, however, find that longer overnight fasting was linked to higher gallstone hospitalization risk — which is exactly why fasting length matters more than the fact that you fast at all.

 Practical Tips for Fasting Safely With Gallbladder Health in Mind